kushberrycream/BookReviewSite/README.md

 To run this repository locally:
 1. Click "Code" at the top of this repository.
 2. Select Download Zip or Copy the URL to your clipboard.
-3. Open up Terminal and select the location in which you wish to clone this directory
+3. Open up Terminal and select the location in which you wish to clone this directory.
 4. Then type `git clone` and copy `https://github.com/kushberrycream/BookReviewSite.git`
 5. Press enter and you will have succesfully cloned this Repository.
 ## Credits